kagg-design/notification-system/readme.txt

 = Translation-ready =

 Plugin is prepared for translation.
-All strings are output via gettext fucntions.
+All strings are output via gettext functions.
 There is a .pot file in /language directory with strings collected.

 = Code =